-- Determining the timing of this counter-factual movement in some alternate future has been difficult in those regions already counting savings from energy code adoption.
-One approach involves expert subject matter panels (Delphi panels) to establish this alternative future.
-However, finding enough independent experts and achieving convergence of opinion can be challenging.
-Trending market data or comparison with other similar code provision adoptions may also be used as alternatives.
-Ultimately, as with all counterfactual baseline estimation, there will need to be an aspect of professional judgement to determine the appropriate treatment of post-adoption baseline. - Accounting: Accounting of savings between RA and MT programs is not generally used for C&S. This is because utility RA programs typically have ended operations before or at the point that the energy code adoption process takes place. - Allocation: In principle, allocation of energy savings that occur from an MT initiative supported by multiple sponsoring utilities and targeting statewide code changes should be no different than during the voluntary portion of the MT initiative (see above section on allocation).
+- Accounting: Accounting of savings between RA and MT programs is not generally used for C&S. This is because utility RA programs typically have ended operations before or at the point that the energy code adoption process takes place. - Allocation: In principle, allocation of energy savings that occur from an MT initiative supported by multiple sponsoring utilities and targeting statewide code changes should be no different than during the voluntary portion of the MT initiative (see above section on allocation).
 In addition, there may need to be a split between utilities and other parties working on code adoption.
-This is often a negotiated number, sometimes informed by a Delphi panel, evaluators, stakeholders, or other entities. - Duration of Energy Savings Claims: It is important to establish the length of time that savings will be credited to the utility for the new code or standard.
+This is often a negotiated number, sometimes informed by a Delphi panel, evaluators, stakeholders, or other entities. - Duration of Energy Savings Claims : It is important to establish the length of time that savings will be credited to the utility for the new code or standard.
 This is shown in Figure 4 as the time between "Code Effective" and "End of Code Credit".
 This time period is separate from the lifetime of the measures embodied in the energy code.
-Instead it reflects the amount of time that a utility will receive credit for having changed the energy code. - There is no quantitative analysis that can determine the duration of an energy code credit to the utilities; instead, it requires a policy that provides an appropriate level of credit to implementers that makes it worth the effort to support MT initiatives that target code changes, while not being so large as to be unfair to ratepayers.
+Instead, it reflects the amount of time that a utility will receive credit for having changed the energy code. - There is no quantitative analysis that can determine the duration of an energy code credit to the utilities; instead, it requires a policy that provides an appropriate level of credit to implementers that makes it worth the effort to support MT initiatives that target code changes, while not being so large as to be unfair to ratepayers.
 The policy call can be informed by when the code or standard would have been updated anyway to the level targeted in the MT initiative.
 Given that this is a policy call, it is usually best to make this decision early in the MT initiative design process to provide certainty to the program designers and implementers.
 For example, the Northwest negotiated a standard policy that allows for claiming code savings for ten years post the code effective date.
 For the residential code, NEEA does not report savings units six months after the code becomes effective, and then counts savings for a full ten years.
 This was a negotiated number among the parties involved at the time.
 If a new, more efficient code comes into play during that period, the incremental savings for that change are also counted for ten years.

-2.7 Energy Savings from Enhanced Energy Code Compliance Activities
+2.8 Energy Savings from Enhanced Energy Code Compliance Activities

-From work in other regions, a number of activities such as training and education, increased support for enforcement, and third-party plan-review, have been shown to result in increased compliance of energy codes, which in turn results in energy savings.
+From work in other regions, a number of activities, such as training and education, increased support for enforcement, and third-party plan-review have been shown to result in increased compliance of energy codes, which in turn results in energy savings .
 Efforts are underway in Illinois to analyze and discuss activities for improving compliance with existing energy codes.

-Savings from enhancing code compliance activities are derived by documenting compliance rates before the
+Savings from enhancing code compliance activities are derived by documenting compliance rates before the initiative starts , and compliance after the initiative has operated for a period of time.
+See Figure 5.